Flood risks expected into Thursday morning as Ida drenches county

-Cumberland County issued a disaster emergency declaration Wednesday afternoon as the area anticipates continued effects from Tropical Depression Ida, including heavy rains lasting into Thursday morning.
+Cumberland County issued a disaster emergency declaration Wednesday afternoon as the area anticipates continued effects from Tropical Depression Ida, including heavy rains lasting into Wednesday night.

-Flash flood warnings from the National Weather Service were in effect Wednesday as federal and state emergency authorities expected conditions to persist through the night.
+Flash flood warnings from the National Weather Service were in effect Wednesday as federal and state emergency authorities expected conditions to persist into the early hours of Thursday morning.

-The county courthouse and offices were closed at 1 p.m. on Wednesday, and the commissioners authorize the Cumberland County Department of Public Safety to execute any necessary measures to deal with the storm.
+The county courthouse and offices closed at 1 p.m. on Wednesday, and the county commissioners authorized the Cumberland County Department of Public Safety to execute any necessary measures to deal with the storm.

 Gov. Tom Wolf also issued a statewide emergency proclamation, including the use of Pennsylvania National Guard troops to operate water rescue vehicles and helicopters.